slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - You’re never too old to make a friend.
 Look for people with the same interests as you.
 Second step is inviting them to do something.
 If a buddy calls and needs to get a drink, go.
 You know someone is a friend when you can go long stretches without talking and the talk is right where we left off.

 > *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you." (...)
 "Don’t be the smartest person in the room.
 Hangout with, and learn from, people smarter than yourself.
-Even better, find smart people who will disagree with you."
+Even better, find smart people who will disagree with you." (...)
--- Kevin Kelly*

-> *"Don’t loan money to a friend unless you are ready to make it a gift."
+"Don’t loan money to a friend unless you are ready to make it a gift."
 -- Kevin Kelly*

 > *"Bad friends will prevent you from having good friends."